Are you ready to try an oatmeal bath? Oatmeal baths help with diaper rash, eczema, psoriasis, dry skin, even body beautification, and more.

 There has been a lot said about the oatmeal bath on the internet lately, and I couldn’t resist adding my two cents.

-This past week, both my children had the chicken pox.
+This past week, both my children had chicken pox.
 For the most part, they had a really great sense of humor about it.
 We drank some lemon balm tea to help their bodies fight the virus.
-We spent a lot of time resting and binge watching Phineas and Ferb.
+We spent a lot of time resting and binge-watching Phineas and Ferb.
 Inevitably, both of them had one bad night.

 In the case of chicken pox, one bad night equates to itching that is so irritating that sleep is impossible for both you and your child!
 Both my kids are old enough to understand that they couldn’t scratch.
 The oatmeal bath saved our sanity!

 What is an Oatmeal Bath?